jhustata/book/_build/html/_sources/chapter8.md

 di `"    "`3'"    "' //token
 ```

-+ The program below will not not run after May
++ The program below will not run after May
++ So you should give it a trial run in June!
 + By now you should be able to edit it to allow it to work beyond May

 ```stata